Barraquer acquires cutting-edge pulsed light technology

 A third of cases do not require treatment and they very frequently go away themselves if you massage the area with a warm compress.
 It's always advisable to see an ophthalmologist for the treatment indicated in each case.

-You won't have a scar since it's a simple procedure (on many occasions it does not require stitches) and we make the most of the natural fold in the eyelid skin, so that the incisions are not visible.
-In addition, there are cases where it can be approached from inside.
+You won't have a scar since it is a simple procedure (on many occasions it does not require stitches) and we make the most of the natural fold in the eyelid skin, so that the incisions are not visible.
+In addition, there are cases where it can be approached from the inside.

 There are numerous cases that recur during periods where the patient is under stress.